tferr/Scripts/lib/README.md

 ##Notes
 * Library filenames have no underscore and so are not registered in the `BAR>lib>` menu.
 You will notice that, `BAR>lib>` lists some "Opening" commands instead.
-These are just one line-scrips that call [BAR.Utils](../BAR/src/main/java/bar/Utils.java) to open unregister files.
+These are just one line-scrips that call [bar.Utils](../BAR/src/main/java/bar/Utils.java) to open unregistered files.
   This approach is intentional: If the calls were included directly in the library file, they would be executed every time the library is loaded.